shreyxnsh/VTOP/README.md

 - 📖 E-books : Stuck in finding pdf?
 No worries, we've got you covered.
 Access all the learning material on VTOP
 - ➗ CGPA Calculator : Got your marks, but where do you stand?
 Know your GPA / CGPA by entering your marks and course credits.
 - 🥳 Events : It was a great event!
 What about the memories?
 View all the event images in a single click!
+- :shushing_face: Offline Capabilities : You dont have to wait until the data gets loaded everytime you open the app.
+VTOP comes with offline capabilities where users just need to load the data once and view it even if there is no internet access.

 ## Screenshots